pankajsahu221/Vanilla-javascript-projects/whack a mole/README.md

-A simple JS project to play whack a mole game and has a feature of high score using local storage...
+A simple JS game to play whack a mole and has a feature to store high score using local storage...

 Wanna Play the Game

 https://jovial-spence-780997.netlify.app/